ultrawaffle/ppm_remaining_time/README.md

 This repository contains the evaluation scripts as described in the manuscript <i>Remaining Time Prediction: A Case Study</i> submitted to the ML4PM Workshop, co-located with the ICPM 2025.

 ## Data
-The used data the outbound warehouse process can be found online: HIER BITE FIGSHARE LINK EINFÜGEN
+The used data the outbound warehouse process can be found [here](https://figshare.com/articles/dataset/Warehouse_outbound_event_log/29500898).

 This data set consists of:
 ```